What’s it about?

 Historically the term wayfarer has been used to describe someone who travels by foot.
 With that in mind, our Wayfarer’s Weekend has been carefully designed for people who have some existing bushcraft experience and are looking at putting their skills and knowledge into practice.
-This means that, whilst we’ll be teaching some new skills, you’ll need to set up your own camp, light your own fires, purify your water and cook your own food.
+This means that, whilst we’ll be teaching you some new skills, you’ll need to set up your own camp, light your own fires, purify your water and cook your own food.

 There are no frills, no showers, no toilets, no pre-erected shelters and you will either carry or construct everything you need as you go.
 This one is all about ‘the more you know, the less you need to carry’.

 What will I do on the Wayfarer’s Weekend?

 The next morning, after lighting another fire and cooking your own breakfast, you’ll move to a new location and set up camp again.
 And then on the last day, you’ll once more de-camp and move to the final location of the weekend.

-During your time spent with us on this applied course, you will:
+During your time spent with us on this wayfarer’s weekend you will:

 - Put into practice previously learnt skills,

 - Safely use essential bushcraft tools including knife, folding saw and bow saw,

-- Make simple camp items such as tent pegs and cooking utensils,
+- Make simple camp items such as a mallet, tent pegs and cooking utensils,

 - Light a number of fires with your own fire lighting kit,